 Taking a risk and then turning into something you’re not, is only going to lead to disaster.
 Whether you are risking a new relationship or new opportunity, you must be yourself throughout the entire process.

-How many times have you acted like you loved something just because the girl you just started going out with loved it?
+How many times have you acted like you loved something just because the men or woman you just started going out with loved it?

-4. Don’t Take Any Risks While You’re Drunk
+4. Don’t Take Any Risks While You’re Not Clearheaded

 Drinking heavily and making decisions has a proven track record of failure.
-So when you have something important to decide and you’d like a little alcohol, think about sipping, not chugging.
-And if you can, just stay away from it all together before making risky decisions.
+So when you have something important to decide, don’t let your emotions take over your brain.

 5. Fully Understand What You’re Risking